 Average Housing Costs in Oregon: $998 to $1,699 per month

-Given that there are only 1,808,465 housing units, according to the U.S. Census Bureau, in such a quickly growing state, it’s no surprise that housing comes at a high price.
-The typical home value in Oregon, per 2021 data from Zillow, is $474,505 — whereas the average sale price of an existing home is $352,800, according to September 2021 data from the National Association of Realtors®.
+The typical home value in Oregon, per February 2023 data from Zillow, is $474,097 — whereas the average sale price of an existing home in the U.S. is $359,000, according to January 2023 data from the National Association of Realtors®.

 Of course, where in Oregon you live matters a great deal when it comes to the price of purchasing a home.
-Here’s what the breakdown looks like by city, with home values as of September 2021 from Zillow (or August 2021 when marked with an asterisk):
+Here’s what the breakdown looks like by city, with home values as of January 2023 from Zillow:

 Typical Home Price

 While which metro area you’re in will also affect rent prices (spoiler alert: Portland, as cool as it is, is also spendy), here are the average rent figures, per 2021 U.S. Census Bureau data:

 Of course keeping a roof over your head is only one part of maintaining a household in Oregon — or anywhere else for that matter.
 From electricity to cable and internet, here are the average monthly utility costs in this part of the PNWonderland.